The Homosexual Was Invented in 1869

 I should tell you how I found the Symposium.

 I wasn’t attracted to solely bodies or genders.
 I was attracted to traits.
-Excellence.
+Agency.
 Ambition.
 A mind that moved in ways I found beautiful.
 These traits manifest differently in different people, and the erotic and intellectual weren’t separate channels but the same current moving through different terrain.

-There’s no checkbox for that.
+There’s no checkbox for this.

 So I started researching.
-Roman sexuality first—I write naval fiction set in that world’s long shadow, and I needed to understand how my characters would think.
+Roman sexuality first—I write naval fiction set in that world’s very long shadow, and I needed to understand how my characters would think.
 That led me backward to what the Romans had inherited.
 To the Greeks.
 To a drinking party in 385 BCE where men were describing something I’d arrived at by accident, alone, two and a half thousand years later.

-Roman Pragmatism—Status, Not Orientation
+Roman Pragmatism—Status, not Orientation

 Rome inherited Greek philosophy but didn’t swallow it whole.
 The Romans were engineers, legislators, empire-builders.
 They took what was useful and discarded what felt too soft, too abstract, too Greek.